JenniferPylko/openlore/cosmology/multiverse-structure.md

 # Multiverse Structure

 The entire multiverse can be thought of as a great river of time, energy, space, and life flowing from the origin to the void.
 Everything that exists is formed from the vortices, turbulence, and eddies of this current.
+Any area within this multiverse but outside an individual universe is known as aetherspace.

 ## The Origin and The Void